-As of 2004, no single organization in Chinatown had comprehensively tackled these types of short-term improvements and long-term planning needs of the community.
-As noted above, CPLDC spearheaded community improvements in Chinatown, and engaged in a combination of short-term projects and long-term planning.
-The CPLDC was composed of a diverse Board of Directors, who represented a wide variety of civic, business, and cultural interests in the neighborhood.
+At that time, no single organization in Chinatown had comprehensively tackled these types of short-term improvements and long-term planning needs of the community.
+As mentioned above, Chinatown Partnership LDC would spearhead community improvements in Chinatown, engage in a combination of short-term projects and long-term planning.
+The Chinatown Partnership LDC is composed of a diverse Board of Directors, which represents a wide variety of civic, business, and cultural interests in the neighborhood.
 The organization received start-up funds from the September 11th Fund, and was awarded a Red Cross grant.
-The CPLDC assumed oversight of the Explore Chinatown initiative, launched by the LMDC and the September 11th Fund.
+The Chinatown Partnership LDC was expected to assume oversight of the two year Explore Chinatown initiative, launched by the LMDC and the September 11th Fund, after the first year.

-The RCI process, which initially proposed the development of the CPLDC, was spearheaded by AAFE, with the involvement of a broad-based Steering Committee comprised of Chinatown area stakeholders.
+The RCI process, which initially proposed the development of the Chinatown Partnership LDC, was spearheaded by AAFE, with the involvement of a broad-based Steering Committee comprised of Chinatown area stakeholders.
 Moreover, the community at large was consulted throughout the RCI process through numerous workshops and visioning sessions.

-The proposed activities have and will continue to benefit thousands of Chinatown residents, as well as local restaurants, retailers, vendors, other businesses, and workers.
+The proposed activities have and will continue to benefit the thousands of Chinatown residents, as well as local restaurants, retailers, vendors, other businesses, and workers.
 This activity has and will continue to also benefit the visitors to the Chinatown community.

-The CPLDC, in conjunction with the NYCSBS, implemented and oversaw a comprehensive, multi-year Clean Streets initiative for the area generally bounded by Grand Street to the north, Allen and Pike Streets to the east, Worth and Madison Streets to the south, and Broadway to the West.
+The Chinatown Partnership LDC, in conjunction with the Department of Small Business Services, implemented and oversaw a comprehensive, multi-year Clean Streets initiative for the area generally bounded by Grand Street to the north, Allen and Pike Streets to the east, Worth and Madison Streets to the south, and Broadway to the West.

-Activities related to the CPLDC began in 2005 and will continue through 2018.
+Activities related to the Chinatown Partnership LDC began in 2005 and will continue through 2018.

-LMDC allocated up to \$7,000,000 for the CPLDC and other recipients in support of programs in and around Chinatown, of which \$5,400,000 was allocated to the NYCSBS to implement, in conjunction with the CPLDC, the Clean Streets program.
-The remainder of the budget, not including the Clean Streets Initiative, was funded jointly by the September 11th Fund, CPLDC Board contributions, and other fundraising efforts.
-LMDC allocated \$800,000 for Chinatown wayfinding and up to \$650,000 for the Chinatown Gateways project, to the New York City Department of Transportation.
+LMDC had allocated up to \$7,000,000 for the Chinatown Partnership LDC and other recipients in support of programs in and around Chinatown, of which \$5,400,000 was allocated to the Department of Small Business Services to implement, in conjunction with the LDC, the Clean Streets program; \$800,000 was allocated for Chinatown wayfinding and \$650,000 was allocated for the Chinatown Gateways project to the New York City Department of Transportation, for these short-term community development projects.
+The remainder of the budget, not including the Clean Streets Initiative, will be funded jointly by the September 11th Fund, LDC Board contributions, and other fundraising efforts.